NerdWalletOSS/terraformpy/README.rst

 A common pattern when building configs using Python is to want to abstract a number of different resources under the guise of a single object -- which is the same pattern native Terraform modules aim to solve.
-In terraformpy we provide a ``ResourceCollection`` base class, and accompanying ``Input`` class, for building objects that represent multiple resources.
+In terraformpy we provide a ``ResourceCollection`` base class for building objects that represent multiple resources.

+You can use Schematics (https://schematics.readthedocs.io/en/latest/) to define the fields and perform validation.

 As an example, when provisioning an RDS cluster you may want to have a standard set of options that you ship with all your clusters.
 You can express that with a resource collection:

 .. code-block:: python

+    from schematics import types
+    from schematics.types import compound
-    from terraformpy import Input, Resource, ResourceCollection
+    from terraformpy import Resource, ResourceCollection

     class RDSCluster(ResourceCollection):

-        # The inputs your define as class level attributes on your ResourceCollection become the signature of the
+        # Defining attributes of your resource collection is like defining a Schematics model
+        # Each attribute becomes a field on the collection, and can be provided as a keyword when constructing
-        # __init__ function when creating an instance of this collection.
-If you do not supply a default for the input
+        # an instance of your collection.
-        # (by providing it as the first parameter to input) then it is required and not supplying it would raise an
-        # MissingInput exception
+        #
+        # Validation works the same as in Schematics.
+You can attach validators to the fields themselves and
+        # also define "validate_field" functions.

-        name = Input()
+        name = types.StringType(required=True)
-        azs = Input()
+        azs = compound.ListType(types.StringType, required=True)
-        instance_class = Input()
+        instance_class = types.StringType(required=True, choices=('db.r3.large', ...))

         # The create_resources function is invoked once the instance has been created and the kwargs provided have been
         # processed against the inputs.
 All of the instance attributes have been converted to the values provided, so